Radio and Telly

 FM Radio Some of the TV cards and USB boxes listed above can also receive and record FM radio - well worth a look if you'd like to tune in to your favourite FM station while you're glued to your PC.

-If you're looking to listen to or record DAB Digital Radio on your PC, there are a number of options:
+DAB on a PC If you’re looking to listen to or record DAB Digital Radio on your PC, there are several options:

 • Connecting to a DAB receiver - DAB radios normally have some kind of output socket - this will either be a headphone socket, or two stereo line-level phono sockets, depending on the type of DAB radio you have.
 To connect your radio to your PC, your PC will need a sound card (most PCs have these already), and you'll need to run a cable from the output socket of your radio into the "Line in" socket of your PC's soundcard.
 You can then use the Windows Sound Mixer to adjust the volume as required.